bcmi/ControlCom-Image-Composition/README.md

   <img src='./figures/controllability_necessity.jpg'  width=90% />
 </p>

 **The (0,0), (1,0) versions without changing foreground pose are very robust and generally well-behaved, but some tiny details may be lost or altered.
-The (0,1), (1,1) versions changing foreground pose are less robust and may produce the results with distorted structures or noticeable artifacts.** For foreground pose variation, we recommend more robust [ObjectStitch](https://github.com/bcmi/ObjectStitch-Image-Composition).
+The (0,1), (1,1) versions changing foreground pose are less robust and may produce the results with distorted structures or noticeable artifacts.** For foreground pose variation, we recommend more robust [ObjectStitch](https://github.com/bcmi/ObjectStitch-Image-Composition) and [MureObjectStitch](https://github.com/bcmi/MureObjectStitch-Image-Composition).

+**Note that in the provided foreground image, the foreground object should occupy the whole foreground image (see our example), otherwise the performance would be severely affected.**

 ## Network Architecture